QAOA

 Finds the smallest set of vertices such that every edge is incident to at least one selected vertex. |

-keyword argument is_constrained=True to the constructor.
+keyword argument is_constrained=True to the problem constructor.
 Refer to the PennyLane documentation for more details.

 The following is an example for finding the max-clique of the bull graph: